 DSD – Differences in Sexual Development

-Phenotypical – characteristics of, in this case, body shape, voice, and general body features CAIS can occur in genetic females (46, XX), but the genitals and sexual development are not significantly affected, since genetic females don’t have the same androgen dependency.
+Phenotypical – characteristics of, in this case, body shape, voice, and general body features CAIS can occur in genetic females (46, XX).
+However, the genitals and sexual development are not significantly affected since genetic females don’t have the same androgen dependency.

-The incidence of CAIS is not known, but one estimate puts it at one in every 20,400 live 46, XY births.
+The incidence of CAIS is unknown, but one estimate puts it at one in every 20,400 live 46, XY births.
 That is, one in every 20,400 genetically male live births.
 This process occurs due to the SRY gene’s influence on the Y chromosome.

 Types of androgen insensitivity syndrome

-There are three types of androgen insensitivity syndrome that are split up depending on the degree of genital masculinisation.
+There are three types of androgen insensitivity syndrome split up depending on the degree of genital masculinisation.
 AIS is the largest single cause leading to 46,XY under-masculinisation.

 Diagnosis of CAIS

-CAIS is not suspected unless periods don’t arrive, or an inguinal hernia (a hernia in the soft large V space that surrounds the pubic mound) presents itself prior to puberty.2,3
+CAIS is not suspected unless periods don’t arrive or an inguinal hernia (a hernia in the soft, large V space that surrounds the pubic mound) presents itself before puberty.2,3

 CAIS – what it looks like in real life

-These genetic males are born as a 46,XY karyotype, but appear completely female.
-Symptoms do not appear until puberty, which could be somewhat delayed, though appear quite typical except for the conspicuous absence of menstrual periods (primary amenorrhoea).4
+These genetic males are born as a 46,XY karyotype but appear entirely female.
+Symptoms do not appear until puberty, which could be somewhat delayed, though they appear pretty typical except for the conspicuous absence of menstrual periods (primary amenorrhoea).4

-This means girls don’t find out until they are between 15 and 18 years old – a confusing time to find out you should have, technically, been a boy.
-Pubic hair may also be less or absent.
+This means someone may not find out until they are between 15 and 18 years old – a confusing time to find out you should have, technically, been a boy.
+Pubic hair may also be scant or absent.

-These women do not have ovaries, uterus, fallopian tubes or a cervix, but testes, since the testes do not need androgens to develop.
-This means that no eggs exist, and therefore biological children are an impossibility.
+People with CAIS do not have ovaries, a uterus, fallopian tubes or a cervix but do have testes since the testes do not need androgens to develop.
+This means that no eggs exist, and therefore biological children are impossible.

-The fallopian tubes, uterus and the upper portion of the vagina (the Müllerian system) most often regress due to a hormone that stems from the testes, anti-Müllerian hormone (from the Sertoli cells).6 This means those affected by CAIS most often do not have fallopian tubes, a cervix, or a uterus, and the vagina ends in a sort of pouch that goes nowhere.
+The fallopian tubes, uterus and the upper portion of the vagina (the Müllerian system) most often regress due to a hormone that stems from the testes, anti-Müllerian hormone (from the Sertoli cells).6 This means those affected by CAIS most often do not have fallopian tubes, a cervix, or a uterus, and the vagina ends in a pouch.

-Sometimes this process does not complete (in a third of cases), and there will be remnants of these organs.
-From time to time, a person with fully developed Müllerian structures is reported.
+Sometimes, this process is incomplete (in a third of cases), and there will be remnants of these organs.
+Occasionally, a person with fully developed Müllerian structures is reported.
 Each case is reasonably unique in this respect.

 The testes are often found in different locations, which could spark the discovery of this condition.
-Testes found in affected people are found to be atrophic (wasting away) once removed.7
+Testes found in affected people are atrophic (wasting away) once removed.7

-The testosterone produced by these testes isn’t able to be utilised directly, since the mutant androgen receptor that caused the condition in the first place is a characteristic of this state, and isn’t usable to a great degree.
+The testosterone produced by these testes can’t be utilised directly, since the mutant androgen receptor that caused the condition in the first place is a characteristic of this state, and isn’t usable to a great degree.

 Instead, the testosterone is converted into oestrogen, causing the feminisation of the body and resulting in the typical female appearance.8